 Many investors segregate accounts based on their investment goals with resulting equity-heavy retirement accounts and municipal bond-centric taxable accounts.
 Although psychologically comforting, this type of mix wastes much of the tax benefits of tax-deferred accounts (and the benefits of tax loss harvesting described earlier).
 A far more tax efficient strategy allocates higher income generating assets, especially those taxed at the full taxable income rate like bonds, to the tax-deferred accounts.
+This also allows us to often avoid lower yielding municipal bonds.
 Vanguard found that allocating tax-inefficient assets to tax-advantaged accounts can contribute up to 75 basis points in additional after-tax returns.

 Roth IRAs, on the other hand, benefit from the higher expected return of equities or high yield as investors can make withdrawals tax free and low returning cash substitutes don’t have much of an impact either way.
 Micheal Kitces graphed these conclusions into a simple smile which are shared below.